thecodeteam/heliosburn/docs/proxy/README.md

 # Overview

-The proxy service is at the heart to of HeliosBurn's fault injection capabilities.
+The proxy service is at the heart to of HeliosBurn's fault injection capabilities by implementing man-in-the-middle interception of HTTP traffic.

 # The proxy service